How to Master Your Own Music at Home (2026 Guide)

 Step 6: Limiting

 The limiter sets your final loudness.
-This is the most critical step:
+This is the most critical step — and the one most beginners get wrong (including me, for an embarrassingly long time).

 • Set the output ceiling to -1.0 dBTP (True Peak)